PhilipCastiglione/toyrobot-ruby/README.md

 ### Parsing

-The application uses a `Parser` class to process user input.
+The application uses a `Parser` module to process user input.
 This reads commands from user input and translates them into command *tokens*, which are then passed up to the `Robot` class to perform the appropriate actions.

-The `Parser` class is wholly responsible for discarding invalid commands and converting the command arguments into appropriate types.
+The `Parser` module is wholly responsible for discarding invalid commands and converting the command arguments into appropriate types.

 I chose the following rules for parsing commands: